 - Following direct contact with the skin or a patient with scabies, hands should be thoroughly washed (also underneath the nails), then disinfected with an agent that is effective against scabies mites.

 - Appropriate identification and treatment of scabies in the affected individual, with adequate follow-up.
-All contacts (including in hospital) should receive prophylactic treatment.
+All contacts (including within the hospital) should receive prophylactic treatment.

 - Avoid skin-to-skin contact for 8 hours after initial treatment.